Statutory instrument (UK): Henry VIII clauses

 Some statutory instruments are made under provisions of Acts which allow the instrument to change the parent Act itself, or to change other primary legislation.
 These provisions, allowing primary legislation to be amended by secondary legislation, are known as Henry VIII clauses, or Henry VIII powers, because an early example of such a power was conferred on King Henry VIII by the Statute of Proclamations 1539.
 After the enactment of the Nationality, Immigration and Asylum Act 2002 (which permitted the Secretary of State to make changes using Henry VIII powers), the Delegated Powers and Regulatory Reform Select Committee of the House of Lords issued a report concerning the use and drafting of such clauses, which its chairman remarked go "right to the heart of the key constitutional question of the limits of executive power".
-Such clauses have often proved controversial, because they allow changes to the law without a parliamentary vote or a vote in Parliament.
+Such clauses have often proved controversial, because they allow changes to the law without a vote in Parliament at any stage.